 Denham: “Oh, no, it wasn’t the airplanes.
 It was beauty killed the beast.”

-Lankily-built Bruce Cabot is crusty sailor Jack Driscoll, who falls in love with Ann upon snatching her from Kong’s humongous clutches.
+Lankily-built Bruce Cabot is crusty sailor Jack Driscoll, the human “beast” who falls in love with Ann upon snatching her from Kong’s humongous clutches.
 On the “strength” of his acting, though, he’s no match for the King.
-Frank Reicher is the stern Captain Engelhorn, Sam Hardy the wisecracking theatrical agent Weston, and James Flavin the second mate, with Victor Wong as Charley the Cook, Noble Johnson as the Native Chief, Steve Clemento as the Witch Doctor, Roscoe Ates as a press photographer, and Lesley Mason as a theater patron.
+Frank Reicher is the stern Captain Engelhorn, Sam Hardy the wisecracking theatrical agent Weston, and James Flavin the second mate, with Victor Wong as Charley the stereotypical Chinese cook, Noble Johnson as the Native Chief, Steve Clemento as the Witch Doctor, Roscoe Ates as a press photographer, and Lesley Mason as a theater patron.

-That may be.
-But for years, the film was shorn of many of its most, ahem, “revealing” sequences, the prime example of which finds Kong delicately peeling away most of Ann’s dress, leaving only her dainty negligee.
-An obvious vestige of the pre-Code period, this and other “politically incorrect” snippets (i.e., Kong tossing a woman he mistakenly takes for Ann out of her apartment window; scenes of Kong’s rampage at the native village; the odious connection of the wild and crazy natives with their skin color) were, for die-hard fans of the film, re-inserted in the mid-1970s.
+That may well be, in Cooper’s mind.
+But for years, the film was shorn of many of its most (ahem) “revealing” sequences, the prime example of which finds Kong delicately peeling away most of Ann’s dress, leaving only her dainty negligee.
+An obvious vestige of the pre-Code period, this and other “politically incorrect” snippets (i.e., Kong tossing a woman he mistakenly takes for Ann out of her apartment window; scenes of Kong’s rampage at the native village; the odious connection of the wild and crazy natives with their skin color) were, for die-hard fans of the film, questionable inserts from the mid-1970s.
 For better or worse, most movie prints include these once-severed sequences.

-None of the other remakes, including Peter Jackson’s three-hour 2005 effort, has come close to toppling RKO’s original from its throne.
-And no home theater should be without at least a DVD/Blu-ray disc copy of this superb film.
+None of the other remakes, including Peter Jackson’s three-hour 2005 effort (blown up to preposterous proportions), has come close to toppling RKO’s original from its throne.
+And no home theater should be without at least a DVD/Blu-ray disc copy of this superb flick.

 Copyright © 2017 by Josmar F. Lopes